marineoilspillimagesegmentation/srcoilseg/README.md

-This is the code for an oil spill SAR image segmentation work published on TGRS
+This is the code for an oil spill SAR image segmentation work published on TGR